vpasquar/EchoPack2/README.md

 # EchoPack(WIP)e
 A forum that provides a way for people communicate to other though a simple and clean interface.
 The repository for the first iteration of the project can be found here: https://github.com/Mike-C25/EchoPack.
 The first iteration uses some older-school HTML templating with handlebars.js as a front-end framework.
-The second iteration you see here replaces handlebars.js with react.js and adds authentication with passport.js and express-sessions.
+The second iteration you see here replaces handlebars.js with react.js and adds authentication with passport.js and express-sessions with secure password encryption.
 Feel free to sign up and post on any of the topics!

 Contributors